-The City's Sustainable Planning Framework directs a significant amount of new growth to the City's existing built up area, with a focus on higher intensity in the Central area.
-The intent of this intensification is to provide complete communities that are compact, transit oriented and pedestrian-friendly with a mix of uses and a variety of housing choices, employment and supporting services and facilities.
+The City's Sustainable Planning Framework provides a holistic approach to planning that integrates economic, social, environmental and cultural elements which includes complete communities that are compact, transit oriented and pedestrian-friendly with a mix of uses and a variety of housing choices, employment and supporting services and facilities.

-An amendment to the Official Plan is not required.
+An amendment to the Official Plan is required that will provide direction for the development of the site.

 The application will be evaluated against the City of Brampton Official Plan to ensure that the proposal conforms to the Plan.
+Please note that policies related to Major Transit Station Areas have been included in the initial analysis of Official Plan policies, since the Region of Peel has included this property within the Kennedy Road MTSA.
+City staff is currently working on creating policies for these areas.
 A preliminary assessment of the Official Plan sections applicable to this application include but are not limited to: